JNOSQL/jnosql-book/en/part4/README.md

 * **Artemis-validation**: That is the Bean Validation integration as artemis-core plugin.

 * **Artemis-extension**: Like Diana, there is a support for database diversity.
-This project has extensions to the each database type on the database abstraction level.
+This project has extensions to the each database type on the database mapping level.